top of page

 The right of permanent residence for EU citizens has the advantage that EU citizens can stay in Germany without having to meet the freedom of movement requirements.
 This is relevant, for example, for unemployed EU citizens, as they can normally only stay in Germany for up to 6 months (Section 2 Paragraph 2 No. 5 FreizügG/EU).
 As a permanent resident, this limit does not apply.
 The right of permanent residence can also be important for third-country national family members of the EU citizen.
 In this respect, they can also stay in Germany with the right of permanent residence, for example, if the marriage is divorced, whereas a residence permit would normally be required for this.

-The EU permanent residence permit is acquired when the EU citizen or family member has been residing legally in Germany for five years (Section 4a of the EU Freedom of Movement Act).
+The EU permanent right of residence is acquired when the EU citizen or family member has been residing legally in Germany for 5 years (Section 4a of the EU Freedom of Movement Act).
 Under certain circumstances, the period can be reduced to three years (Section 4a, Paragraph 2 of the EU Freedom of Movement Act).
-Once the required period of residence has been reached, an application can be submitted to the immigration authorities.
-The immigration authorities will then certify that the EU citizen or his family members have acquired the EU permanent residence permit (Section 5, Paragraph 5 of the EU Freedom of Movement Act).
+Once the appropriate period of residence has been reached, an application can be submitted to the immigration authorities.
+The immigration authorities will then certify that the EU citizen or his family members have acquired the EU permanent right of residence (Section 5, Paragraph 5 of the EU Freedom of Movement Act).

 5. Loss of the right to freedom of movement